 Across Microsoft, we’ve seen a significant increase in our engagement with open source communities over the last few years – as consumers, producers and participants in open source software projects.
-This has been particularly notable in our developer tools,
+This has been particularly notable in our developer tools, where we have been collaborating extensively with open source developer communities across the industry.

 Today, I’m very excited to launch Visual Studio 2013 and .NET 4.5.1.
 I am also thrilled to announce Visual Studio Online, a collection of developer services that runs on Windows Azure and extends the development experience in the cloud.
+Visual Studio 2013 and Visual Studio Online represent the beginning of a new era for Visual Studio,

 I’m excited to announce that the final releases of Visual Studio 2013, .NET 4.5.1, and Team Foundation Server 2013 are now available for download!
 MSDN subscribers can download from the MSDN Subscriber Downloads page.

 C++ has long been a mainstay of the computing industry, gaining significant adoption since it came on the scene in the early 1980s.
-Yet even with its rich history, it continues to evolve in meaningful ways,
+Yet even with its rich history, it continues to evolve in meaningful ways, now on a faster cadence than we’ve seen in the past.

 Today is another exciting day at the Build 2013 conference in San Francisco.
 While I normally refrain from blogging multiple times in the same week, I’m breaking with my pattern in order to share several exciting announcements and highlights from this morning’s keynote address.